 Dubai's cosmopolitan environment offers unique TOK advantages.
 Students can draw on examples spanning multiple cultural knowledge systems, global economics, architectural innovation, and multicultural perspectives.
 An in-home tutor helps you leverage this richness.
 If your school is teaching TOK from primarily Western-centric examples, your tutor can broaden scope to include perspectives from the Middle East, Asia, and Africa—enriching your thinking and your essays.

-Why EE and TOK Matter for University
+Why Do EE and TOK Matter for University?

 You might view EE and TOK as bureaucratic requirements separate from your "real" subjects.
 This perspective is costly.